 - Particulars of company secretary

-- A copy of passport and residential address proof (overseas) of foreign directors & shareholders
+- Foreign Entrepreneurs must submit a copy of their passport and residential address proof (overseas)

-- Memorandum & Articles of Associations (in case of foreign company)
+- Foreign Companies must submit Memorandum & Articles of Associations

 Steps to register a business in Singapore